triton-inference-server/model_navigator/examples/models/python/identity/README.md

 # Python Identity Model

-In this example we show how to optimize Python identity model.
+In this example, we show how to optimize the Python identity model.
-To run the example simply run the `optimize.py` script:
+To run the example, simply run the `optimize.py` script:

 ```bash
 ./optimize.py --output-path identity.nav